sjhloco/nornir_validate/validation_builder/README.md

     nbrs: [192.168.255.1]
 ```

-The *input_data* has a direct relationship with the *desired_state.j2* Jinja2 template as it renders that data to create the *desired_state* which matches the formatting of the *actual_state*.
+The *input_data* has a direct relationship with the *desired_state.j2* template as it renders that data to create the *desired_state*.
 The template creates a YAML per-device_type list of nested dictionaries with the command being the key and the value the expected feature state.

 Under the ***os_type*** (*ios*) and ***feature*** (*ospf*) add the command (*- show ip ospf neighbor:*) followed by the *input_vars* to populate the input_file variables in the rendered template.